Ryusei Kumagai: Black Featherweight champion

 Ryusei was expected to face Yodkitsada Yuthachonburi at KNOCK OUT 2023 SUPER BOUT BLAZE on March 5, 2023.
 Yodkitsada withdrew on February 8 and was replaced by the Rajadamnern Stadium super bantamweight champion Petchsansab SorJor Tongprajin.
 The fight was ruled a majority decision draw after the first three rounds, with one judge scoring the bout 30–28 for Ryusei, while the remaining two judges scored it as an even 29–29 draw.
 Ryusei was awarded a unanimous decision, 10–8 on all three scorecards, after an extra round was contested.

 Ryusei faced Qumuxifu in a -59 kg catchweight bout at KNOCK OUT 2023 vol.2 on June 11, 2023.
 The fight was ruled a unanimous decision draw, following the first three rounds, with three even scorecards of 28–28.
 Although Ryusei was able to win the second and third rounds 10–9 with all three judges, Qumuxifu was awarded a 10–8 in the opening round, as he was able to knock the champion down with a right hook.
 Ryusei was declared the winner by unanimous decision, after an extra fourth round was contested.

 Ryusei faced Facu Suarez at KNOCK OUT 2023 vol.6 on December 9, 2023.
 He won the fight by a third-round knockout.

 Ryusei was expected to face Kyo Kawakami at KNOCK OUT 2024 vol.1 on February 25, 2023.
 The bout was postponed for KNOCK OUT 2024 vol.2 on April 27, 2024, as Ryusei withdrew due to illness on February 23.
 The fight was reschedule for KNOCK OUT 2024 vol.2 on April 27, 2024.
 Ryusei won the fight by unanimous decision.

 Ryusei was scheduled to face Kotaro Yamada at KNOCK OUT 2024 SUPER BOUT BLAZE on June 23, 2024.
 Yamada was replaced by Taimu Hisai due to injury and the bout was turned into a title fight for the inaugural Super Featherweight belt.
 Ryusei lost the fight by unanimous decision.

 Ryusei vacanted the KNOCK OUT Black Featherweight title on 11 July 2024 in order to move up in weight.

 Ryusei faced Braian Gavio for the vacant ISKA K-1 World Super Featherweight title at KNOCK OUT K.O CLIMAX 2024 on December 30, 2024.
 Ryusei won the fight by unanimous decision.

-ONE Championship
+ONE Championship/KNOCK OUT

 On January 31, 2025, it was announced that Ryusei signed with ONE Championship and he made his debut against Suriyanlek Por.Yenying on March 23, 2025, at ONE 172.
 He won the fight via unanimous decision.